masonyonkers/shoe/README.md

   }
 }
 ```
 This is the other important helper function!
 This function is responsible for calculating and updating the rate at which the LEDs blink.
-The math behind the calculation works by finding the max and min Hz relative to the slowest and fastest time intervals, then finding a linear step size.
-This step size is then multiplied by the activity level!
+The math behind the calculation works by finding the max and min Hz relative to the slowest and fastest time intervals, then finding a linear step size based on the number of possible activity levels.
+This step size is then multiplied by the activity level to arrive that the rate the LEDs will flash at each level.

 ---